grcng/E-Commerce-System/README.md

 	7. Shoes: this class is a subclass of Product with some specific options.
 	The user should be able to buy a pair of shoes that have sizes 6, 7, 8, 9, 10, and possible colors black or brown.

+	8. Cart:

 ACTIONS:

 CUSTS: All customers
+PRODS:
 BOOKS: All books
+SHOES:
 ORDERS: All orders of user
 SHIPPED: All shipped orders of user
 BOOKSBYAUTHOR: All books by a specified author
 CUSTORDERS:
+PRINTBYNAME, PRINTBYPRICE: Print products in required order only on command.
+If run Action PRODS afterward, the order will be back to by Product Id.

 ORDER:
 SHIP:
 CANCEL:
 ORDERSHOES: the user can specify size and color
 ORDERBOOK:

-	SHOES:
-		Print all shoes

-	ADDTOCART
-		Will add Product of any Category to Cart
+ADDTOCART: Add Product of any Category to Cart
-		If the Product doesn't have a product option, leave the input blank

-	RATE
-		This is for customers to rate shipped orders
+RATE: For customers to rate shipped orders
-		If the order hasn't been shipped, there will be an exception

-	SHOWRATE
-		Input the Product Category (i.e. "books")
-			If Category doesn't exist, there will be an exception Input the minimum Rating Score (i.e. 2)
-			If the score is <1 or >5, there will be an exception Action will print every product in the Category with ratings of similar or bigger values The rating of the Product is the average of all ratings
+SHOWRATE: Print every product in the Category with ratings of similar or bigger values.

-	PRINTBYNAME, PRINTBYPRICE
-		Print products in required order only on command
-		If run Action PRODS afterward, the order will be back to by Product Id
+NEWCUST: